Error-404-0000/MiniLang/README.md

 # MiniLang

 MiniLang is a small, token-based programming language I built completely from scratch.
 It's simple, but powerful enough to let you create real logic and functions with your own syntax.
-I wanted something light, clean, and understandable like something you'd want to use when you just want to get ideas out fast.
+I wanted something light, clean, and understandable.

 It uses scoped blocks, expressions, and is built on custom token parsing and runtime interpretation.
 It doesn't compile, it runs your code directly.